zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 ![Task Scheduler](.src/tasksch.jpeg).

 Next create a new task (not basic task).
-Name it whatever you want.
 Here we used the name `MSIAfterburner`.
+You can choose a diffrent name, if so make sure to edit the corresponding lines in the batchfile.
 Make sure to check the checkbox labeled **Run with highest privileges** like shown.

 ![Create task](.src/createtask.jpeg).